palladius/twitter-scraper/README.md

        HTTP querystring param and it scares me a bit more.
      * link: https://console.cloud.google.com/cloudscheduler

+* Live updates.
+I've delved into it but DHH example in video is (awesome) depending on fact that update is on comment which is  child of post.
+Would be too complicated to adapt to my 1:1 case (not 1:many) since I dont have a cheap BIG subscription room (post 123) where all comments update stuff, I would have plenty of rooms with a single element.
+I guess the next step is for me to implement a rails chat and once that is done I go back to solving this problem. https://edgeguides.rubyonrails.org/action_cable_overview.html#terminology-broadcastings

 ## Notes

 Created with my awesome `rails-app-scaffolder` code, soon open sourced if you ask me.